lesleycw/f5xc-lab-101/lab2.rst

 In this next lab we will look at two additional topologies of how you can use a "AppMesh" node to secure traffic that is going to an endpoint that is not directly exposed to the Internet.

-F5 Distributed Cloud AWS VPC Site
+F5 Distributed Cloud Azure VPC Site
 ---------------------------------

 In additional to using the F5 Distributed Cloud WAF from an F5 Regional Edge / PoP location